 Being informed will help you to support your students through the transition

 and will also mean you understand which skills they must master to score

 well on the assessments.
 If you are unsure how to help your child, ask

-you teacher or in-home tutor for advice on how to effectively implement the CCSS.
+you teacher or in-home and online tutor for advice on how to effectively implement the CCSS.

 Pic by Randen Peterson